Simple Answers to Life Insurance Terms and Definitions

 Some permanent life policies have a cash surrender value, whilst others are designed to never have a cash value.

-Whole Life cash value insurance has a guaranteed cash value which can grow.
+Whole Life cash value insurance has a guaranteed cash value that can grow.
 In addition, there are non-guaranteed reversionary bonuses that are declared every year.
 Finally, growth in the policy can also benefit from a terminal bonus which is a one-time non-guaranteed bonus paid upon surrender of the policy.

 Very High Net Worth Individual